 The powers that be christened us ‘key workers’ and informed us we were being relied upon to ‘feed the nation’ in this unprecedented time of crisis.

 Cut to me…

 There is a cruel irony in the fact that some of the lowest paid, least appreciated jobs were now deemed ‘essential.’

-The world had turned upside down.
 All those important white-collar ‘professionals’ got to continue work from the safety of their homes.
 While dregs like me had to confront an insidious, invisible, and highly contageous foe out in the big bad world.

-We had to face a large mix of humanity in an enclosed area, and a maddening number among that mass did not take this whole ‘virus thing’ very seriously.
+We had to face down a large mix of humanity in an enclosed area, and a maddening number among that mass did not take this whole ‘virus thing’ very seriously.

 In the early days of what became a worldwide pandemic, my store – like most – had little to no personal protection in place for its staff.
 No sneeze guards, no hand sanitiser, no gloves, no social distancing, nothing.
 In fact, it was against store policy to even have hand sanitiser at your till point, long before this virus existed in the human world.